lgleto/TopNews-Andoid-iOS/README.md

 ### Controller Activity/Fragment

-Neste exemplo são utilizados Fragments, mas o processo é similar ao uso de uma Activity.
-Para fazer o “binding” de ViewModel começa por se instanciar o ViewModel a partir de um Factory indicando a classe que contem o nosso ViewModel (ArticlesViewModel).
-De seguida, cria-se um observador para esse ViewModel, que tem como referência o “viewLifeCycleOwner”, que neste caso representa o ciclo de vida do Fragment.
-Assim, o que está dentro do observador apenas é despoletado enquanto o Fragment existir.

-In this example it's Fragments are used, but the process is similar in an Activity.
-The last thing to be done is to bind the ViewModel with the controller.
-After the initializatio of the our ViewModel it must be created an observer that has the reference of `viewLifeCycleOwner`, which in this case represents the Fragment lifecycle.
-Thus, what is inside the observer is only triggered as long as the Fragment exists.
+In this example it's written using fragments, but the process is similar in an Activity.
+The first thing we need to bind the ViewModel with the controller.
+After the ViewModel initializatiom it must be created an observer that references the `viewLifeCycleOwner`, which in this case represents the Fragment lifecycle.
+Whit this done the obsever will run whenever the `viewLifeCycleOwner` stays active.

 ```kotlin
      private lateinit var mainActivityViewModel: ArticlesViewModel